dra2020/dra-analytics/README.md

 # dra-analytics

 This repo & package consolidates all the metrics used in DRA analytics into one place.
-It starts as v2, because v1 was delivered by a combination repos & packages:
+It started as v2, because v1 was delivered by a combination repos & packages:

 - district-analytics
 - dra-score